 EILC National Workshop

-Attendees: College of Engineering Associate Deans/Vice Deans of Research, Associate Deans/Vice Deans of Innovation and/or Entrepreneurship, and University Innovation and/or Entrepreneurship Center Directors from 21 universities across the nation.
-Representatives from NSF, NIST, DOE, USPTO, and VentureWell also attended.
+We welcome College of Engineering Associate Deans/Vice Deans of Research, Associate Deans/Vice Deans of Innovation and/or Entrepreneurship, & University Innovation and/or Entrepreneurship Center Directors to attend.

 - Role of Engineering Associate Dean of Innovation and Entrepreneurship